 3. any chemotherapy to treat the brain tumor.

-• Parent/Legal Guardian and child able to read English.
+• Parent/Legal Guardian and child able to read English or Spanish.

 • Vision and hearing (eyeglasses and/or hearing aid permissible) sufficient for valid test administration and cooperation with examinations.